10 things to do in Fuerteventura

 6. Discover the secrets of the night sky

-Fuerteventura is renowned among stargazers the world over as one of the best places to observe the night sky.
+Fuerteventura is renowned among stargazers all over the world as one of the best places to observe the night sky.
 Starsbynight organises special evenings where you can gaze at the Milky Way and the rings of Saturn, while they provide blankets, telescopes, binoculars and friendly astronomer experts.

 7. Get a look at lively lemurs, gorgeous giraffes and other furry friends

-The Oasis Park near Lajita on the south coast of Fuerteventura is a wonderfully well-kept zoo with over 3000 animals in a very natural, mini-safari-style setting.
+The Oasis Wildlife Park near Lajita on the south coast of Fuerteventura is a wonderfully well-kept zoo with over 3,000 animals in a very natural, mini-safari-style setting.

-As well as elephants, giraffes, zebras and monkeys, there are camel rides along the beach, and sea-lion and bird of prey displays.
-There’s also a ‘Lemur Experience’, where you can get up close and personal with these furry fellows, although tickets for this – and the sea lion and bird shows – cost extra.
+As well as elephants, giraffes, zebras and monkeys, there are a number of experiences including camel safaris, plus live educational reptile exhibits and birds of prey displays.
+There’s also a ‘Lemur Experience’, where you can get up close and personal with these furry fellows, although tickets for this – and all other experiences – cost extra.

 If you prefer flora to fauna, the huge Botanical Gardens alongside the park are a lovely place to wander and admire 7,000 types of weird and wonderful cacti and exotic flowers.

-Set amid the mountains and palm trees near Oliva, Casa de los Coroneles is a 18th century colonial mansion which was once home to the most important and powerful figures on the island.
+The most impressive is La Casa de los Coroneles - a 18th century colonial mansion which was once home to the most important and powerful figures on the island.
+The house itself is temporarily undergoing renovation, but you can still admire the architectural beauty of its exterior.

 9. Discover the life aquatic on a diving trip